 The MAP service have 2 buses working these hours on Monday to Saturday, and one bus on Sundays.

 Your feedback important to us please email reception *at* asg.org.au

 - SA Health (DASSA)

 While the Mobile Assistance Patrol service has received funding in the past as a result of the interim report of the Royal Commission into Aboriginal Deaths in Custody (1988) service provision is not exclusive to Aboriginal people.

-Reflecting the organisational philosophy of the Aboriginal Sobriety Group Inc and according to the current Service Agreement, any person, Aboriginal and Non-Aboriginal, can access the Mobile Assistance Patrol services.
+Reflecting the organisational philosophy of the Aboriginal Sobriety Group Indigenous Corporation (ASG) and according to the current Service Agreement, any person, Aboriginal and Non-Aboriginal, can access the Mobile Assistance Patrol services

-People who are intoxicated in public places within the inner city area of Adelaide who are:
+People who are intoxicated in unsafe public places within the inner city area of Adelaide who are: